FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 |**Four-of-a-Kind**<br/>手四 [てし, *teshi*]|Only one of the cards not related to the Four-of-a-Kind may be returned.|
 |**Two Four-of-a-Kinds**<br/>ふた手四 [ふたてし, *futateshi*]|Any one card may be returned.|

+> It is for this reason that "Two Four-of-a-Kinds" teyaku is not worth more than a single "Four-of-a-Kind" teyaku; By returning one of the cards into the draw pile, one of the Four-of-a-kinds would be broken.
+{.is-info}

+After each player has returned a card into the draw pile, the draw pile is then shuffled by the player to the leader's left, and the matching phase begins.

 # Gameplay (Matching Phase)
 In each round, the **leader** is the first to play, and turn to play passes counter-clockwise (↺) around the table.
 The core gameplay and turn structure of Taiyaku is typical of games in the [*Hana-Awase*](/en/hanafuda/games/hana-awase#gameplay) family, with the only exception being the first turn.